-So here he was, just minutes from midnight on the longest night of the year, hustling down the wooded trail off Hermit’s Lane, the night-vision agimat behind his left ear amped to full blast as he glanced over his shoulder for the umpteenth time to make damn sure he hadn’t been followed.
+So here he was, just minutes from midnight on the longest night of the year, hustling down the wooded trail off Hermit’s Lane, the night-vision agimat behind his left ear amped to full blast as he glanced over his shoulder for the millionth time to make sure he hadn’t been followed.

 It was cold, but not nearly cold enough for the middle of the night in late December.
 Philly had gotten only one real snow so far this season, back in mid-November.
 Ever since then, it had been too warm for snow.

 Fuckin’ global warming.
 Even if I do stop the apocalypse, damn mundanes are gonna kill us all.

 Luke kept his hooded head down, ignored the jeers of a band of drunk frat boys roving past in the opposite direction.
 Kept his eyes to the trail as a crumpled beer can bounced off his shoulder.

 UPenn white legacy sons of bitches…

 On that one snowy day in November, he hadn’t been able to keep his thoughts from returning to her.
 To another winter day seven years ago, when he’d implanted the last of her agimat.
 The soft flakes drifting down outside her bedroom window.
 Her blood drying on his hands.
 Her skin bruised, torn, crudely stitched.
 She hadn’t made a sound while he’d worked, even though he hadn’t been able to get her an elixir for the pain, or even any halfway decent mundane drugs—just a bottle of Extra Strength Advil from Tito Ollie’s medicine cabinet.

 Her mom and her mom’s boyfriend had been screaming at the far end of the house that day, almost nonstop.
 Luke had hardly been able to concentrate enough to finish the ritual.
 But she, usually high-strung, had been calm, her calligraphed eyes steady on him the whole time, never straying.